 Must notify the Committee of any above Events/Requirements

 Terms & Conditions:

 1. Membership is NOT transferrable

-2. Membership fees are payable from 1st July to 30th June and renewal of membership must be done before the 30th of September.
+2. Membership fees are payable from 1st Jan to 31st Dec and renewal of membership must be done before the 30th March.
 For New Members an enrolment fee of $10.00 will apply.

 3. Committee members are not permitted to organise any tours or dances in accordance with the Association’s Constitution as there will be a conflict of interest and their Membership will be terminated.
 (Paragraph 7 – Discipline suspension and Expulsion of Members – Clause 10)

 1. All bookings are only confirmed with a 20% deposit.